AttackOnJasper/University-notes/psych253/psych253.md

 ### The Audience
 - **Attitude inoculation** Exposing people to weak attacks upon their attitudes so that when stronger attacks come, they will have refutations / defenses available.
+- Allow audience to process info through central route
+	- Being forewarned e.g. told there would be a speech about the opinion that u disagree
+	- Being involved
+	- Having a high need for cognition

 ### Is Attitude Change So Easy?
 No!
 - easy to change the unimportant ones